Emily A. Haddad

-Professor of Psychology
+Professor of English

+Tim Cole supervises student academic policies, procedures, and services in the college and works closely with the Academic Services staff and the Advising Center.
 He represents the college in its recruitment and retention efforts and assists in curriculum management.
 Cole’s scholarly background is in political science; his principal areas of teaching and research interest are American foreign policy and American constitutional law.
 He previously served as chair of the Department of Political Science at the University of Maine.
-A summary of his research is found at http://umaine.edu/polisci/faculty-and-staff/timothy-cole/.
+A summary of his research can be found here.

-John Mascetta, Advising Center Coordinator, oversees academic advising for all undeclared CLAS students, newly accepted transfer students and students on academic probation.
+John Mascetta, Advising and Student Services Center Director, oversees academic advising for all undeclared CLAS students, newly accepted transfer students and students on academic probation.
 He supports the College’s faculty advisors in providing services for students with declared majors and collaborates with Associate Dean Timothy Cole regarding retention initiatives.
 His background is in higher education and student affairs with a focus in academic advising for the past 7 years.
 He welcomes any CLAS student to visit the Advising Center for questions ranging in general education requirements, discovering or changing a major and becoming connected on campus.

 Donna Taylor-Schmidt is responsible for the day-to-day management of student services in the dean’s office.
 These include orientation and assigning advisors for new first-year students, transfer students, graduation checks, changes of colleges, majors and minors; incomplete grades, NCAA certification forms, registration, adding and dropping courses and general advising.
 Schmidt provides information in person and by phone to students, parents, faculty and staff.

 Catherine Metivier manages human resource activities dealing with all faculty, professional and classified staffing.
 She monitors financial matters working closely with the budget analyst and the dean in setting college priorities.
 Metivier also provides training and consultation to chairs and directors in the college on a wide array of issues crucial to the management of academic departments/units.